microsoft/azure-spring-boot/azure-spring-boot-samples/azure-active-directory-spring-boot-sample/README.md

 * `mvn clean install`.
 * `cd azure-active-directory-spring-boot-sample`
 * `mvn spring-boot:run`
-* If running locally, browse to `http://localhost:8080` and click `Login` or `Todo List`, your brower will be redirected to `https://login.microsoftonline.com/` for authentication.
+* If running locally, browse to `http://localhost:8080` and click `Login` or `Todo List`, your browser will be redirected to `https://login.microsoftonline.com/` for authentication.
 * Upon successful login, `Todo List` will give you a default item and you can perform add, update or delete operation.
 The backend RESTful API will accept or deny your request based on authenticated user roles.